RefStack Client¶

 Adding the

-option will show the Tempest test result output.Adding the
+-voption will show the Tempest test result output.Adding the

-option will allow you to specify the file path or URL of a test list text file.
+--test-listoption will allow you to specify the file path or URL of a test list text file.
 This test list should contain specific test cases that should be tested.
 Tests lists passed in using this argument will be normalized with the current Tempest environment to eliminate any attribute mismatches.Adding the

-option will allow you to change where test results should be uploaded.Adding the
+--urloption will allow you to change where test results should be uploaded.Adding the

-option with a string will prefix the JSON result file with the given string (e.g.-r my-test
+-roption with a string will prefix the JSON result file with the given string (e.g.-r my-testwill yield a result file like ‘my-test-0.json’).Adding

-, all other subsequent arguments will be passed to tempest run as is.
-This is mainly used for quick verification of the target test cases. (e.g.-- --regex tempest.api.identity.v2.test_token
+--enables you to pass arbitrary arguments to tempest run.
+After the first--, all other subsequent arguments will be passed to tempest run as is.
+This is mainly used for quick verification of the target test cases. (e.g.-- --regex tempest.api.identity.v2.test_token)If you have provisioned multiple user/project accounts you can run parallel test execution by enabling the

 Use

-for the full list of arguments.
+refstack-client test --helpfor the full list of arguments.

 Upload your results.